docknetwork/api-docs/source/index.html.md

 PLEASE NOTE: Any transaction you perform in **test mode** cannot be used for **production**.
 This means that, for example, any DID created in **test mode** will not work for issuing or verification in **production**.

 ## Authentication
 The Dock API uses API keys to authenticate requests.
 You can obtain an API Key by signing into [the api console](https://console.api.dock.io).
-For requests, the API Key has to be included in the header, and the website will use a password-free way through email links.
+Once a key has been generated, it should be included in **all** request headers as below:

 * API Key (accessToken)
-    - Parameter Name: **DOCK-API-TOKEN**, in: header.
+    - Name: **DOCK-API-TOKEN**
+    - OR HTTP Bearer Authorization

 <aside class="notice">
 An API key may also be IP restricted - when you generate the API key, you can include a list of IP's that are linked with that key.